-Hello, 30something woman on baby forums and infertility groups.
+Hello, 30-something woman on baby forums and infertility groups.
 May I call you Jessica?
-You don’t know me, but I was once where you were.
+You don’t know me, but I was once where you are.
 I had finally met the man of my dreams, the guy I wanted to build a life with, the father of my future children.
 I felt so lucky!

 Then after a few years of near-unbearable amounts of physical and emotional pain and expense, it became clear we could not make a baby.
 No way, no how.
 End of story.
 Not gonna happen.
 So WRONG.
 So unfair.
 So unlucky.

 It was the most horrible thing I’d ever been through.
 It almost broke me.
 I was so deeply hurt.
 Angry.
 Jealous.
 Lost.
 Devastated.
 I couldn’t take much more.
 I wanted to be a mom.
 Was that so wrong?
 People do this effortlessly — even accidentally! — all the dang time.